saptarshibasu/azure-study/README.md

   * Gateway Types
     * **Vpn** - To send encrypted traffic across the public Internet, you use the gateway type 'Vpn'.
 This is also referred to as a VPN gateway.
 Site-to-Site, Point-to-Site, and VNet-to-VNet connections all use a VPN gateway.
     * **ExpressRoute** - To send network traffic on a private connection, you use the gateway type 'ExpressRoute'.
 This is also referred to as an ExpressRoute gateway and is the type of gateway used when configuring ExpressRoute.
+* A VPN gateway is a specific type of virtual network gateway that is used to send encrypted traffic between an Azure virtual network and an on-premises location over the public Internet
-* Each virtual network, including a peered virtual network, can have only one virtual network gateway of each type - Vpn and ExpressRoute
+* Each virtual network, including a peered virtual network, can have only one virtual network gateway
-* A virtual network can use its gateway to connect to an on-premises network
+* A VPN gateway can be of two types - Vpn and ExpressRoute
+* The throughput, SLA, feature etc. of the VPN gateway is determined by the SKU of the gateway
+* The maximum aggregate throughput benchmark - 10 gbps

 ### Peering